 </div>

-HTMLUsing the position
+HTMLUsing the position and transform properties

 <div style="position: absolute; top: 50%; left: 50%; transform: translate(-50%, -50%);">